Ontologies

 Loading an Ontology

-To load an ontology as well as to manage it, you will need an OWLOntologyManager An ontology can be loaded using the following Python code:
+To load an ontology you can use an implementor of AbstractOWLOntology.
+An ontology can be loaded using the following Python code:

 from owlapy.iri import IRI

-Now, we can already inspect the contents of the ontology.
-For example, to list all individuals:
+Now, you can already inspect the contents of the ontology.
+For example, list all individuals:

 for ind in onto.individuals_in_signature():